Raabi91/filament_runout_Repetier/README.md

-the wee need the automatic start:
+the we need the automatic start for the script:
 ```
 sudo nano /etc/rc.local
 ```